mzyy94/bluebookmark/README.md

 ## Limitation
 - Android is not yet supported.
-- Restricted to only be available to the feed creator and mutual follows (because it is running on a Free Cloudflare Workers plan).
+- Restricted to only be available for user who follows a feed owner (because it is designed for running on a Free Cloudflare Workers plan).
 - A limit on how many bookmarks can be added per person, and once the limit is reached, no more bookmarks can be added.

 ## API